Widukind/widukind.R/README.md

-# Widukind for R
+# DB.nomics for R

-This package gives the possibility of downloading Widukind data into R.
+This package gives the possibility of downloading DB.nomics series in R.

+**`DB.nomics <https://db.nomics.world/>`_ is a database of international macroeconomic data collected on public web servers of statistical offices worldwide.**

+*Please ask your questions to the `DB.nomics forum <https://forum.db.nomics.world/>`_.*

 # Installation